nlpub/russe-wsi-kit/README.md

 |active-rutenten|additional|Active Dict.|ruTenTen|train|21|54|3052
 |bts-rutenten|additional|Gramota.ru|ruTenTen|train|10|13|562

-Format of the Dataset Files
+Format of the dataset files
 ----------

 Train and test datasets are stored in .csv files (the name of the folder corresponds to the name of the dataset), each file has a header: